ligato/docs/docs/user-guide/concepts.md

 More information: [consul documentation][consul-plugin]

 Consul is a service mesh solution providing a full featured control plane with service discovery, configuration, and segmentation functionality.
-The Consul plugin provides access to a consul key-value datastore.
+The Consul plugin provides access to a consul key-value data.
 Location of the Consul configuration file can be defined either by the command line flag `consul-config` or set via the `CONSUL_CONFIG` environment variable.

 ### Bolt

-[Bolt][bolt] is low-level, simple and fast key-value datastore.
+[Bolt][bolt] is low-level, simple and fast key-value data.
 The Bolt plugin provides an API to the Bolt server.

 ### FileDB